BII-Lab/DNSoverHTTP/README.md

 The great advantage to this approach is that HTTP usually makes it through even the worst coffee shop or hotel room firewalls, since commerce may be at stake.
 We also benefit from HTTP's persistent TCP connection pool concept, which DNS on TCP/53 does not have.
-Lastly, HTTPS will work, giving privacy.
+Lastly, HTTPS will work, giving nominal privacy.

 This software is as yet unpackaged, but is portable to FreeBSD 10 and Debian 7 and very probably other BSD-similar and Linux-similar systems.
 This software